matthewtylerwood/LaurensList/README.md

 Repository for DCSP web project which allows customers to browse and hire contractors.

 NOTE: First time users will need to download and install GitHub before completing the below steps.
-There are several methods but the easiest way to do this is here: http://windows.github.com/
+There are several methods but the easiest way to do this is here: http://windows.github.com/ OR http://mac.github.com/

 Steps to open base project in NetBeans: